patrickjuchli/basic-ftp/README.md

 ## Transfer Progress

-Set a callback function with `client.trackProgress` to track the progress of all uploads and downloads.
+Set a callback function with `client.trackProgress` to track the progress of any transfer.
+Transfers are uploads, downloads or directory listings.
 To disable progress reporting, call `trackProgress` with an undefined handler.

 ```js
 // Log progress for any transfer from now on.